1) An Absurd California Death Penalty Cost Review: A Rebuttal to "Cut This: The Death Penalty"(1)

 Obviously, anything short of LWOP will negate many of claims from the pro Prop 34 folks.

 It is hard to see where any cost savings may be if Ca ends the death penalty.
-As the former Califonia Finace Director found, it may even increase cost.
+As the former Califonia Finace Director found, it may even increase cost - possibly by a considerable margin.

 MANY ADDITIONAL STATE COST REVIEWS